 Paul has been County Extension Director and Field Crops Educator in Isabella County Michigan since 1991.
 During that time he was an active member of the Field Crops Area of Expertise Team, Cover Crops Team as well as the Forage Team.
 His programming has included planning, developing, and implementing field crops, cover crops, and forage research and educational programs in Isabella and surrounding counties.
 On farm research include corn, soybean, and wheat variety trials, tillage, nitrogen management, cover crops and soil health, and wheat fungicides.
 Workshop topics include integrated pest management, corn and soybean field days, commodity marketing workshops, pesticide education workshops, cost of production workshops, and farm safety programs.
 More recent workshops include several on cover crops and building soil health as part of the Great Lakes Cover Crop Initiative.
 Paul is a member and past president of the Michigan Association of Extension Agents.

 Erin Hill has been a research assistant with the Department of Plant, Soil and Microbial Sciences since 2006.
-She is also currently working towards a Ph.D. in Crop and Soil Science focusing on how cover crops impact nutrient cycling and weed pressure in organic dry bean systems.
+She is earned her Ph.D. in Crop and Soil Science in 2014 with a focus on how cover crops impact nutrient cycling and weed pressure in organic dry bean systems.
 Erin previously earned her M.S. in Horticulture, also from MSU, exploring the impacts of competition and allelopathy of hairy vetch and cowpea cover crops on weed communities in pickling cucumber.
 In addition to cover crops, Erin’s research and extension interests include sustainable weed management, weed ecology, and herbicide resistance management.
 Erin joined the MCCC at the inaugural meeting in 2006 and has served as the web administrator since the launch of MCCC.msu.edu in 2008.

 Dale Mutch has more than 28 years of research and Extension experience in organic farming, IPM, cover crops and sustainable agriculture.
 He has served on the NCR-SARE Administrative Council, Technical Committee and Producer Grants Program.
 In July 2007, Mutch became Michigan’s Sustainable Agriculture State Coordinator for NCR-SARE.
 His career emphasis was on low-input and organic farming systems.
 His applied research focused on participatory projects that use farmer advisory teams to direct and validate the work.
 Mutch also managed ten OCIA-certified organic research acres.